primedia/clj-emailer/README.md

 # emailer

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to send SMTP email from a Clojure program, or from the command line.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Rentpath, Inc.  All Rights Reserved.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License (MIT) http://opensource.org/licenses/MIT